 1. Covering the existing road surface in Type II Class A gravel.
-2. Where necessary, road width will be expanded to 20 feet with two-foot wide shoulders.
-3. Modifications may be made to ensure the grade does not exceed 6.5%.
+2. Where necessary, road width will be expanded to 24 feet with two-foot wide shoulders.
+3. Modifications may be made to ensure the grade does not exceed 6.5% while ensuring drainageflow is not altered or blocked.
 4. Constructing a minimum curve radius of 70 feet at turn locations based on requirements for anticipated construction and delivery vehicle size.
 5. Maintaining a minimum five-foot off-set from transmission poles along the GridLiance transmission line road.
 6. Fortifying wash crossings with Nevada Department of Transportation ("NDOT") defined Class 150 rip rap covered with one-inch angular rock.
+Exact requirements to be determined once drainage study is received, reviewed and approved.

 7. Removing the top three to six inches of topsoil along the new Interconnection road to store until ready to be spread over temporary disturbance areas after construction.

 The planned dimensions of the access roads are a minimum 20-foot width with two-foot wide shoulders on each side for all sections.
-This specification is based on the minimum requirement per 2006 International Fire Code (adopted by Nye County Fire Department).
+This specification is based on the minimum requirement per 2012 International Fire Code (adopted by Nye County Fire Department).
 The road surface of Type II Class A gravel was determined based on Nye County specifications.